Can family travel and relaxation really go hand in hand?

 When it comes to relaxation, the Mayan Riviera, Mexico, has concocted the perfect formula.
 Miles of white sand beaches dotted by swaying palm trees, filled with languages from around the globe, all speaking of the beauty of the Caribbean Sea.
 The Mayan Riviera has mastered the art of the All Inclusive Resort, making it a haven for families looking to recharge and reconnect.

-Beautifully maintained resorts and friendly, hard working staff, provide an environment that fulfills every possible need of guests.
+Beautifully maintained resorts and friendly, hard working staff, provide an environment that fulfils every possible need of guests.
 From gourmet a la cartes, massive buffets and bars in the pool to daily housekeeping services and golf cart shuttles, the all inclusive ensures that the biggest effort for parents is deciding which suit to wear and whether to eat dessert before or after the fresh salsa and guacamole.
 Most AI’s also include fantastic children’s activities like kids clubs, teen rooms, babysitting ($$) and evening entertainment so that parents are able to slip away to enjoy a massage, Spanish lessons, a private beach dinner or even a nap next to the waves.

-With the world’s second largest barrier reef at your fingertips, families can enjoy the peaceful underwater world of snorkeling.
+With the world’s second largest barrier reef at your fingertips, families can enjoy the peaceful underwater world of snorkelling.
 Most resorts have their own shopping haciendas, and many offer services such as Catholic Mass, golf, dolphin swimming, parasailing, kayaking and even a special moment to enjoy turtles coming ashore to lay eggs.
 All this without even leaving the resort!
 The Mayan Riviera is the place where the earth’s natural beauty has been paired with sprawling resorts to create the perfect family getaway.
-It is a place to relax, enjoy a cerveza and simply breathe.
+It is a place to relax, enjoy a Cerveza and simply breathe.
 Hola!”

 Still not convinced its possible?
 Even if your whole trip is not “relaxing”, there are many ways to work in couple and alone time too, this great post from Detail Oriented Traveller highlights 7 different ways that parents can get the down time that they deserve.

 I must admit, we all struggled to answer this one quickly!
-The immediate benefits of family travel from an educational and adventurous stand point obviously stand out front of mind for many of us, but relaxation time is also essential to everyone too.
+The immediate benefits of family travel from an educational and adventurous standpoint obviously stand out front of mind for many of us, but relaxation time is also essential to everyone too.
 Build in couple time, build in YOU time, family time and kid time and go with the flow.

 As everyone keeps reminding us, IT DOES GET EASIER!